Warths/Rocksmith-Scene-Switcher/README.md

 Python program that uses Rocksniffer and OBS Web Socket to automatically switch your OBS Studio scene depending on Rocksmith state.

+# How to use ?

+Go download the latest executable version on [the release section !](https://github.com/Warths/Rocksmith-Scene-Switcher/releases)

 # New Features!

   - Supports pausing the game and navigating throught sections